-- To provide knowledge on telemetry fundamentals, landline, radio, optical and biotelemetry - To make the students to understand telecontrol methods
+- To provide knowledge on telemetry fundamentals. - To offer information on landline telemetry - To provide knowledge on radio telemetry. - To give acquaintance on optical telemetry - To make the students to understand telecontrol methods - To make the students to understand biomedical methods of telemetry

-MODULE I TELEMETRY FUNDAMENTALS AND CLASSIFICATION 8
+MODULE I TELEMETRY FUNDAMENTALS AND CLASSIFICATION